+Receive certificate by completing two courses: COMP 640 Windows Operating Systems COMP 642 Server Admin Fundamentals er Admin Fundamentals SERVER ESSENTIALS Complete in 18-36 weeks.
+For registration instructions, visit sdcce.edu/jobtraining/information-technoloay.
 Building on your system administration skills, this program introduces you to Linux, one of the hottest skills in demand by employers.
 Linux is used in a variety of ways, including troubleshooting other computers (including Windows!), hacking and security, website hosting, home automation, and many household appliances at the heart of the Internet of Things.
-Topics include:

-- " BASH shell (Linux) and PowerShell (Windows) command execution and scripts - " Windows and Linux security and system administration - " Computer networking
+Topics include: - " BASH shell (Linux) and PowerShell (Windows) command execution and scripts - " Windows and Linux security and system administration - " Computer networking Classes are free.

-Receive certificate by completing two courses: COMP 642 Server Admin Fundamentals COMP 641 Linux Essentials
+Receive certificate by completing two courses: COMP 642 Server Admin Fundamentals COMP 641 Linux Essentials Information Technology Search online using Subject drop-down menu:: Computer & Information Science Courses in this program will be offered as Online with set meeting times.

-To find classes, use registration-enrollment.

-Information Technology

-Search online using Subject drop-down menu:: Computer & Information Science

-Courses in this program will be offered as Online with set meeting times.

 LINUX SERVER ADMINISTRATION

-Mandatory orientation required prior to enrollment.
-Visit sdcce.edu/job-training/information-technology to sign up for an orientation.
+Complete in 18-36 weeks.

+For registration instructions, visit sdcce.edu/job-training/ information-technology

 Linux administration skills are in high demand and the need is growing!
 This program teaches you the fundamentals of Linux and then builds on that knowledge with installation, configuration, and management of a Linux server and common server applications.
 Topics include:

 - " Linux Web Servers

 - " Linux file and network services

-- " DNS.
-SAMBA.
-APACHE
+- " DNS, SAMBA, APACHE

 - " Server configuration files

 - " Shell scripting

+Classes are free.

-COMP 641 Linux Essentials COMP 643 Linux Server Technologies
+Receive certificate by completing two courses: COMP 641 Linux Essentials COMP 643 Linux Server Technologies

 CLOUD SOLUTIONS AWS-ASSOCIATE

 Complete in 18 weeks.